Here are some helpful tips for how to clean a toilet, including those tricky areas, like the back ledge under the tank.

 If the toilet seat seems to be in your way (and you have an extra 10 minutes) take it off.
 This will not only give you more room, but it’s great for getting around, and underneath, the hinges of the seat, which are also hard to clean areas, but a place where germs and bacteria can hide out.
 If you don’t know how to take the seat off, no worries – read on!

 Step 1: Use your fingers to pull the plastic covers off the hinges.

 Step 2: Take your flat head and turn each screw counterclockwise until either the screw itself pulls out, or the the entire seat pulls up.

 On the underside, you can see there is a bolt.
 It may help to hold the bolt with one hand while unscrewing with your other.

 Step 3: Lift the seat off.
-You should be able to completely remove it now and clean off all that build-up!
+You should be able to completely remove it now do a thorough deep cleaning of all that build-up!

-I actually just wrapped a disinfectant wipe around my flat head and stuck that in there.
-Worked great!
 Removing the seat gave me the added room I needed to really get inside that small crevice under the tank.
-I also gave the seat and hinges a good wash before screwing back on!
+I also gave the seat and hinges a good rinsing in the sink, with soap and hot water, before screwing them back on!

 And I couldn’t help but share this little saying that kept popping in my mind as I wrote this post.
 I saw it back in high school at a friend’s house and have never forgotten it!

 Here is a printable version if you want to hang up a little reminder in your bathroom!